okazaki0yumemi1/Bird-Box/README.md

 The following project is a WIP.

-The main goal of this app is to use it as a lightweight app to recognize bird species by voice.
+The main goal of this app is to use it as a lightweight app to recognize bird species by their voices.

-Right now this application as a way to capture audio via USB microphone and pass it to the BirdNET Analyzer, and then to identify neural model output and store it in SQLite.
+You can choose the microphone (input device) for recording, but expect a lot of bugs and messy stuff - I am really inexperienced software developer.

 This ASP NET Core project consists of Web API + Swagger to control recording and neural model paramenetrs and to retreive data from BD via said web API.

 The current problems are:
-- User is unable to select microphone, only first USB micro is being used.
-- The BirdNET output processing is slow and should be changed somehow.
+- Lack of documentation
+- Lack of tests with 2+ input devices
+- General lack of good coding practices

 How to use: